In-depth reviews

 For example, the climate control panel has chunky up-down toggle switches to adjust the temperature, while the buttons for the air-conditioning and demister are large and square, meaning you can still use them while wearing gloves.
 That's not an issue we faced on our test drive in warm French weather, but it’s reassuring to know you’ll be able to easily control the van’s functions in the colder months of the year.

-Next up is Driver Pro trim, which is only available with the M body length, but adds 16-inch alloys, a body-coloured rear bumper and a 10-inch digital driver’s display, plus all-round parking sensors and a digital rear-view monitor displaying a constant feed of what’s going on behind the van from a camera mounted on one of the rear doors – useful given the lack of any rear windows.
-There's also a Crew Van version, which can seat up to five in addition to cargo space.
-However, it’s only available in Enterprise Pro trim for just over £28,000.
+Next up is Driver Edition trim (+£1,600), which like the base model is available in both the regular M and longer XL bodystyles.
+Upgrading to this spec adds 16-inch alloys, a body-coloured rear bumper and a 10-inch digital driver’s display, plus all-round parking sensors and a digital rear-view monitor capable of displaying a feed of what’s going on behind the van from a camera mounted on one of the rear doors – useful given the lack of any rear windows.

 Most Popular